Find information on what materials are required for a committee review.

 Allied Health Programs and Graduate Schools Only (PA, NP, PT, DPharm, Graduate, Post-Baccalaureate programs, etc.)

 These programs generally do not accept committee letters or our committee ratings.
 However, the advisor can send a letter if that is helpful.
+If you have questions about applying to allied health professions, please make an appointment to speak to a HP Advisor here.

 Allied health and post-baccalaureate programs usually have their own letter formats and ratings systems and usually require three letters sent from separate (original) addresses.
 In addition, application deadlines vary widely, and sometimes fall before the committee has a chance to review files.
 As a result, it simply doesn’t make sense to have a full committee review for most allied health programs and graduate programs.
 However, some programs do accept letter packets or advisor letters; in these cases, we are happy to provide them.